-Users of Debian 11, or Ubuntu 20.04 LTS, or newer may simply
+Users of Debian or Ubuntu may simply

 apt install ocrmypdf

 As indicated in the table above, Debian and Ubuntu releases may lag behind the latest version.
 If the version available for your platform is out of date, you could opt to install the latest version from source.
 See Installing HEAD revision from sources.